grjsmith/practical_strategy_for_technologists/Chapter4.md

 ## Conclusion

-If there’s a problem but you aren’t sure how to define it, work backwards through the problem to find the problems that when solved will lead to the overall resolution, tools like the 5 whys are great for this.
+If there’s a problem that's difficult to define, work backwards through the problem using tools like the 5 whys to identify a root cause.

-Once you have the problem, consider all the conditions in the organisation that affect the chances of a successful resolution.
+Once the problem has been identified, consider all the conditions in the organisation that affect the chances of a successful resolution.
 Identify if any of these conditions needs to change in order to allow the successful resolution of the main problem.
 If any of the conditions needs to change, rinse, and repeat the process for defining the problem that needs to be solved.
 When considering how to change the conditions present in an organisation remember that there are many different tools available that can help, namely: Principles, behaviours, processes, training and expectations.

 Once this is done, consider the timescales required to solve these problems to identify if a single, simple strategy is required or whether it will be necessary to run multiple strategies in series or even overlapping strategies in parallel.

-With the timescales in mind consider other avenues of disruption such as powerful stakeholders or chaotic team members and how you want to attempt to bring them on-side or use deception to manage the potential avenues for disruption.
-Consider the human timescales and present the strategy in easy to digest and comprehend packages.
+With the timescales in mind consider other avenues of disruption such as powerful stakeholders or chaotic team members and how they can be brought on-side or use deception to manage the potential avenues for disruption.
+Consider the human timescales and present the strategy in easy to digest packages.
 What matters is that the results are achieved, not that everyone knows how clever the strategist is.